diegotiozzo21/mobile-robotics-uniud-datasets/README.md

 <img src="img/uniud.jpg" width="200" />

-This repository contains datasets collected using AgileX mobile robots in different scenarios.
+This repository contains datasets collected using AgileX mobile robots in different scenarios of the University of Udine (Italy).

 Data acquisition is performed with the robot moving autonomously following a predefined path (unless otherwise stated).
 More details on the navigation method used are reported on the related paper.